mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 !!! warning "Scratch storage is temporary."

     Do not use scratch storage for long-term project data.
-Files older than 60 days are deleted.
 Failure to adhere to this policy may result in loss of your data located on scratch.

 ### Local Scratch